The Aviation Law Review: United Kingdom

 ii Carriers' liability towards passengers and third parties

 The nature of a carrier's liability towards passengers and third parties will depend upon the cause of action concerned.
 It is strict in respect of convention liability (where the relevant conditions of liability contained in the convention are met92) and for surface damage.93 Otherwise, liability will generally be fault-based.
 The person making a claim bears the burden of proof.
 The requisite standard of proof is the balance of probabilities.

 Any convention liability will be subject to any applicable limit of liability contained therein.94 There is no artificial financial limit in respect of surface damage or for fault-based liability at common law.

 iii Product liability

-Directive 85/374/EEC (on liability for defective products) has been implemented into UK law by the Consumer Protection Act 1987 (CPA) as amended.95 It provides that (subject to the provisions of its Part I) the producer, any person who holds himself or herself as the producer, the importer and, if the supplier fails to state whom he or she bought the product from, the supplier, of a product is liable where any damage 'is caused wholly or partly by a defect in [the product concerned]'.96 For these purposes, a 'product' means 'any goods', including aircraft, and a product that is comprised in another product;97 there is a 'defect' if 'the safety of the product is not such as persons generally are entitled to expect';98 and 'damage' means 'death or personal injury or any loss of or damage to any property (including land)'.99 However, the CPA does not apply to:
+Directive 85/374/EEC (on liability for defective products) has been retained and given effect in the UK in the form as provided for by the Consumer Protection Act 1987 (CPA) as amended.95 It provides that (subject to the provisions of its Part I) the producer, any person who holds himself or herself as the producer, the importer and, if the supplier fails to state whom he or she bought the product from, the supplier, of a product is liable where any damage 'is caused wholly or partly by a defect in [the product concerned]'.96 For these purposes, a product means any goods, including aircraft, and a product that is comprised in another product;97 there is a defect if 'the safety of the product is not such as persons generally are entitled to expect';98 and damage means 'death or personal injury or any loss of or damage to any property (including land)'.99 However, the CPA does not apply to:

 - property that, at the time it is lost or damaged, is not 'of a description of property ordinarily intended for private use, occupation or consumption' and not 'intended by the person suffering the loss or damage mainly for his own private use, occupation or consumption';